Characterization of Trees with Maximum Security: Most protected proper binary trees: Almost complete trees

 We now prove a property of the maximum security trees discussed in the previous section, with the aim of showing that another family of trees has the same property (and thus also achieves maximum security).

 \begin{definition} Let $\ell$ be a positive integer.
-Let $F(\ell)$ be a proper binary tree constructed as follows: \begin{itemize} \item Create a complete binary tree with $2^{\lfloor \log_2\ell\rfloor}$ leaves, denoted (from left to right) $\ell_1$, $\ell_2$, \ldots, $\ell_{2^{\lfloor \log_2\ell\rfloor}}$. \item For $1 \leq i \leq \ell - 2^{\lfloor \log_2\ell\rfloor}$, attach two children to each leaf vertex $\ell_i$.
+Let $F(\ell)$ be a proper binary tree constructed as follows: \begin{itemize} \item Create a complete binary tree with $2^{\lfloor \log_2\ell\rfloor}$ leaves, denoted (from left to right) $z_1$, $z_2$, \ldots, $z_{2^{\lfloor \log_2\ell\rfloor}}$. \item For $1 \leq i \leq \ell - 2^{\lfloor \log_2\ell\rfloor}$, attach two children to each leaf vertex $z_i$.
 We call each of these newly attached children \emph{new leaves}. \end{itemize} \end{definition} Note that if $\ell$ is a power of two, this process just generates a complete binary tree.
 If $\ell$ is not a power of two, then some, but not all, leaves of the initial complete binary tree have children.
 An example of a tree $F(\ell)$ is given in Figure~\ref{fig:T_F}.

 These ``almost complete trees'' were first introduced as ``good trees'' in \cite{Szekely-Wang:2005}, and have been ever since shown to be an extremal structure with respect to many different graph invariants.

 We give an alternative proof that $R(F(\ell)) = R(T_{\vect{L}})$, which shows constructively that the sums of ranks are equal.
-In addition, this gives an algorithm for the construction of a $F(\ell)$ tree from the binary power representation of $\ell$.
+In addition, this gives an algorithm for the construction of an $F(\ell)$ tree from the binary power representation of $\ell$.

 \begin{description} \item[Algorithm for constructing $F(\ell)$]\phantom{-}

 Let $\ell=\sum_{i=1}^k2^{n_i}$ with $n_1> n_2>\dots >n_k\geq 0$.
 Suppose $n_1 \geq 1$.

 Let $d_i=n_{i-1}-n_{i}$ for each $1<i\leq k$.